Legal development

 ESI Projects Pty Ltd v Environment Protection Authority [2025] VCAT 837

 ESI said Renex Op Co Pty Ltd (Renex) deposited the contaminated soil and represented it as clean fill.
 ESI argued it should have been able to rely on Renex's testing, which Renex conducted under its own EPA licence.
-ESI claimed that forcing it to fix Renex's failure undermines the licence conditions imposed on Renex.
+ESI argued that forcing it to fix Renex's failure undermines the licence conditions imposed on Renex.

 Key insights